 The first build you do can take some time while we install all of your dependencies.
 After the initial build, we’ll cache the dependencies so we don’t have to start from scratch each time you push an update.
-This means subsequent builds will be really fast.
+This is intended to make subsequent builds really fast.